efrenlop01/revenue-cycle-variance-analysis/README.md

 ## Overview
 This project simulates the analytical responsibilities of a Revenue Cycle Analyst in a healthcare system.
 Using a relational MySQL database, I modeled patient encounters, claims, and payments to analyze denial trends, collection efficiency, and monthly revenue performance by payor and service line.

+## Business Problem
+Healthcare organizations face delayed cash collection and revenue leakage due to claim denials, payor behavior, and operational bottlenecks.
+This project analyzes the revenue cycle to identify where delays and denials occur and quantify their financial impact.

+## Business Questions Answered
+- Which payors have the lowest collection rates?
+- Where are denial rates highest by service line?
+- How long does it take to collect revenue after claim submission?
+- Which combinations of payor + service line create the highest AR risk?

 ## Data Model
 - patients
 - encounters